tacdelta/Musixmixr/README.md

 # Musixmixr
-V1 plays random midi & paints random rects
+V1 plays random midis & paints random rectangles
 10/10 IGN
 96/100 Game Informers
 YOU JUST HAVE TO TRY IT